 Cloud-Based vs On-Premise

 While there are other deployment options (like hybrid or hosted) the two most popular deployment environments are on-premise and cloud.
-On-premise deployment involves hosting the EMR or EHR software on in-house servers that are maintained and implemented by an organization’s IT team.
+On-premise deployment involves hosting the EHR software on in-house servers that are maintained and implemented by an organization’s IT team.
 Cloud-based is an online Software-as-a-Service (SaaS) implementation that hosts the software in the cloud where users access it via the internet.
 Both come with unique pros and cons that can impact your decision-making, and we’ve done some research on those so you don’t have to.

 Pros of On-Premise